 \section{Data Augmentation}

-It is expensive to manually label data for the CSC task \citep{wang2018hybrid}, so how to construct pseudo data has always been a valuable topic.
-In this section, we propose a novel method to construct large-scale and high-quality pseudo data.
+The manual annotation of CSC dataset is very expensive, therefore, how to construct pseudo data has always been a valuable topic.
+In this section, we introduce a novel method that can generate high-quality pseudo data on a large scale.